 Who is this guy?
-A traffic light collection?
+He collects traffic lights?
 Really?

 Thanks for visiting the official website for my collection of traffic lights – Stop lights, stop signals, red lights, whatever you'd like to call them.
 Odd hobby?
 Sure.
 I admit it.
 But everyone has some sort of "thing" that they're into or collect.
 For some people, it's coins.
 For others, it's books, salt & pepper shakers, or old computers.
 I collect traffic lights.